-- 7. All applicants must complete the Verification of Pennsylvania Residency Form.
-The Verification of PA Residency form must be thoroughly and accurately completed prior to the start of the class. - 8.
-All Applicant must sign the Attestation of Compliance with Act 14.
-The applicant must also check the box stating they have not been convicted of any prohibitive offenses, which is toward the bottom of the Verification of PA Residency form. - 9.
+- 6. All applicants must complete the Verification of Pennsylvania Residency Form.
+The orientation is conducted at the start of the first day of the class.
+The Verification of PA Residency form must be thoroughly and accurately completed and signed during the orientation, which is prior to the start of the Nurse Aide Training Program. - 7.
+All Applicant must sign the Attestation of Compliance with Act 14 form. - 8.
 Applicants who have resided in Pennsylvania for the last two years must submit a Pennsylvania State Police Criminal History Record Information report.
-In order to be accepted in the program Criminal History Record Information must be free of prohibitive offenses as mentioned in Nurse Aide Resident Abuse Prevention Training Act 14. - 10.
-Applicants who have resided in PA for less than two (2) full years prior to the date of application or who reside in state other than PA must complete and submit an FBI clearance report before registering for the program. - 11.
-If applicant is not a citizen of the U.S., the applicant must submit a copy of their Resident Alien card (green card) at the time of registration.
+In order to be accepted in the program Criminal History Record Information must be free of prohibitive offenses as mentioned in Nurse Aide Resident Abuse Prevention Training Act 14. - 9.
+Applicants who have resided in PA for less than two (2) full years prior to the date of application or who reside in state other than PA must obtain a Pennsylvania State Police CHRI Report and an FBI report before registering for the program. - If a prospective nurse aide applicant is not currently employed in a long-term nursing facility prior to enrolling in a PDE approved nurse aide class at the Falcon Institute of Health and Science and plans to enroll the applicant must provide an FBI report secured through IDEMIA and Department of Education.
+The training program is responsible to evaluate the CHRI/FBI report for compliance with PA Act 14 of 1997.
+The prospective nurse aide applicant will receive a certified letter with their FBI report and stamped ORIGINAL in red ink.